Skip to main content

 ExpectancyThe average amount you'd win (or lose) per trade over time.A positive number is non-negotiable.
 It's the foundation.
 It tells you the strategy should make money in the long run.

 Win Rate is the most obvious stat, but it can be misleading.
 A high win rate feels good, but if your losses are gigantic, you'll still lose money.
 Conversely, a strategy that only wins 4 out of 10 trades can be a champion if those 4 wins are home runs.
+I've tested a trend-following strategy on SPY that had a 38% win rate but a profit factor of 2.1 over 5 years — the losers were small, the winners ran.

 Profit Factor is my go-to for a quick health check.
 It cuts through the noise.
-A Profit Factor of 2.0 is beautiful—it means for every dollar you lost, you made two.
+A Profit Factor of 2.0 is beautiful — it means for every dollar you lost, you made two.
 It directly tells you if the math works in your favor.

 Maximum Drawdown is about psychology as much as money.
 It answers: "What's the worst rough patch I might have to sit through?"
 If your strategy has a 25% historical drawdown, you must be prepared for your account to potentially drop by a quarter during a bad run.
 If that thought keeps you up at night, the strategy isn't right for you, no matter how good the final profit looks.
+I don't trust any strategy with a drawdown over 20% — I've seen too many traders abandon solid systems during the drawdown, not the recovery.

 The Sharpe Ratio helps you compare apples to apples.
 Two strategies might have the same total return, but one might have achieved it with wild, nerve-wracking swings, while the other was smooth.
 The smoother one will have a higher Sharpe Ratio, meaning it delivered those returns with less drama and risk.